angelaminchella125-pixel/satellite-image-classification/readme.md

 The aim of this project is to build and train a Convolutional Neural Network (CNN) to classify satellite images into four distinct categories: "cloudy", "desert", "green_area", and "water".

 The "Satellite Image Classification" dataset from Kaggle (Satellite Remote Sensing Image -RSI-CB256) was used, consisting of 5631 images in JPG format.
-The dataset was pre-processed, splitting images into training and validation sets (code block 2), and pixel values normalized (https://www.kaggle.com/datasets/mahmoudreda55/satellite-image-classification/data).
+The dataset was pre-processed, splitting images into training and validation sets ( as shown in code block 2), and pixel values normalized (https://www.kaggle.com/datasets/mahmoudreda55/satellite-image-classification/data).

 The project (main.py), implemented in 9 blocks of code, follows the following scheme: